Geeksltd/MSharp.Docs/how-to/list-modules/customDataSource.md

 Best Practice is to put any database calls or complex expressions into Methods that can be called from the Controller instead of putting them directly into DataSource().

 Using `await` is important as the Controller uses async Methods, `Result()` should not be used as it will block the thread.

+You can also use `DataSource` on the custom elements as described [here](../formModules/customLoadAndSave.md).